kubernetes-sigs/krm-functions-registry/CONTRIBUTING.md

 This section describes how to publish KRM function metadata, independent of where the source code lives.

 For each function's metadata, the files are in the `publishers/` directory.
-This has four subdirectories: `publishers/communities/`, `publishers/companies/`, `publishers/github-orgs`, and `publishers/individuals`.
-Depending on which category the publisher falls under, they will need to create their own directory under one of these four subdirectories to publish their function metadata.
-For example, SIG-CLI function metadata is under `publishers/communities/sig-cli/`.
+This directory is the home for all published KRM functions metadata.
+Each publisher should create their own subdirectory containing:

-Within the publisher's directory, there should be:
+- An OWNERS file containing a list of owners of the publisher
-- An OWNERS file to approve KRM function metadata changes for the publisher.
+- A README.md file with a description of who the publisher is
-- A directory for each published KRM function.
-This KRM function directory should contain a single file, `krm-function-metadata.yaml`.
+- A file for each published KRM function.
+The KRM function metadata file should be named after the function, `{FUNCTION-NAME}.yaml`.
 This file should be a kubernetes object of type KRMFunctionDefinition, which is defined in the [Catalog KEP].

-An example of this is SIG-CLI's [render-helm-chart](https://github.com/kubernetes-sigs/krm-functions-registry/tree/main/publishers/communities/sig-cli/render-helm-chart) function metadata.
+An example of this is SIG-CLI's [render-helm-chart](https://github.com/kubernetes-sigs/krm-functions-registry/tree/main/publishers/sig-cli/render-helm-chart.yaml) function metadata.

 ## General Kubernetes Contributing docs